1. What area(s) in Alabama do you provide service?

 13. What is a Locksmith Scam and how can I prevent from getting scammed?

 Locksmith Scams have been rapidly spreading across the nation in almost every city over the last decade and there seems to be no end in sight.
 Although it can be extremely easy to choose the wrong service, here are some excellent tips to help you spot the scammer:

 No matter what price they advertise, always ask for a price quote before hiring a Locksmith.
 Be wary of any online ads stating $15, $25, or $35 service fees as these are most likely “bait-and-switch” scams that quote low and then raise the price significantly once the technician arrives onsite.

-Most legitimate Locksmiths will arrive in commercial vehicles with company logos, etc. on the sides although there are some that may not for varying reasons.
-Insist on checking their trade license, photo ID, and a business card once they arrive as they should always have these on hand.
+All Locksmiths will arrive in commercial vehicles with company logos, etc. on the sides although sometimes there is a chance the van is new and has not had graphics installed yet.
+Insist on checking their trade license, photo ID, and a business card once they arrive as they are legally required to have these on hand.
 For safety & legal purposes, they should also confirm your identity and ownership of the property they are servicing before starting work.